Thirty years ago, in 1987, Phyllis Mitchell established Education Matters, a specialist publication for educators across all levels.

 I have been writing the executive summary for Education Matters Yearbook since 2007 and three years ago I accepted the offer of the position of Editor.
 I have been supported by many great teachers in shaping the emerging style and structure of the publication, who value what Education Matters Yearbook is and can be into the future, particularly by my good friend and initial main sponsor over the past three years, Brian Mac Craith, President of DCU.

 I cannot conclude this overview of the first thirty years of Education Matters without stating that it has been an immense privilege to have worked with Phyllis Mitchell for the past ten years.
-She has brought a rich vein of insight and scholarship to the world of Irish education, and has more than fulfilled her initial ambitions for Education Matters and Education Matters Yearbook.
+She has brought a rich vein of insight and scholarship to the world of Irish education, and has more than fulfilled her initial ambitions for Education Matters and Education Matters Yearbook (renamed this year Ireland’s Yearbook of Education).

-In addition to the Yearbook, www.educationmatters.ie continues to thrive, offering blog space to people interested in expressing themselves on education related subjects, a free download of the current edition of Education Matters Yearbook, highlights from down the years, an events calendar, and – to pay the bills – advertising space.
+In addition to the Yearbook, www.educationmatters.ie continues to thrive, offering blog space to people interested in expressing themselves on education related subjects, a free download of the current edition of the Yearbook, highlights from down the years, and – to pay the bills – advertising space.